ControlSystemStudio/phoebus/app/alarm/ui/doc/index.rst

  * Alarm Tree: Primarily used to configure the alarm system, i.e. to add PVs and define their alarm details.

-   The alarm configurationData is hierarchical, starting from for example a top-level `Accelerator` configurationData to components like `Vacuum`, `RF`, with alarm trigger PVs listed below those components.
+   The alarm configuration is hierarchical, starting from for example a top-level `Accelerator` configuration to components like `Vacuum`, `RF`, with alarm trigger PVs listed below those components.
    Configuration settings for `Guidance`, `Displays` etc. are inherited along the hierarchy, so that all alarm under `/Accelerator/Vacuum` will see all the guidance and displays configured on `Vacuum`.

-   The alarm system does not enforce how the hierarchical configurationData is used.
+   The alarm system does not enforce how the hierarchical configuration is used.
 The 'components' could be subsystems like `Vacuum`, `RF`, or they could refer to areas of the machine like `Front End`, `Ring`, `Beam Line`.
-There can be several levels of sub-components, and each site can decide how to arrange their alarm trigger PVs to best re-use guidance and display information so that the configurationData of individual PVs is simplified by benefitting from the inherited settings along the hierarchy.
+There can be several levels of sub-components, and each site can decide how to arrange their alarm trigger PVs to best re-use guidance and display information so that the configuration of individual PVs is simplified by benefitting from the inherited settings along the hierarchy.